jaceva/cs105-cache/README.md

   - Hint at replacement policy by saying for now the cache entries will be replaced using either FIFO or random.
 - CHECKPOINTS
   - Implement cache miss functionality in cache class

+### Cache Hit
+- NARRATIVE
+  - Cache entries are checked for needed data, if found that's a cache hit.
+- CHECKPOINTS
+  - Implement a cache hit and transfer data back to register class.

 ### Replacement policy
 - NARRATIVE